CHH/CHH.github.io/_posts/2013-10-15-site-design-tweaks.md

 title: Site Design Tweaks
 layout: post
 short: true
+tags:
+    - Design
+    - PSA
 ---

-I was quite happy how the responsive redesign of this site turned out, but nevertheless there were some things which didn't feel right.
-The homepage was just a mess, because it wanted to be too many things at once.
+I was quite happy how the responsive redesign of this site turned out.
+But nevertheless there were some things which didn't feel right.
+The homepage wanted to be too many things at once.
+That made it a mess.

+So I did these changes:

-* Focussed the homepage on the blog and moved the rest to [About me](/about/me).
+* Focused the homepage on the blog and moved the rest to [About me](/about/me).
-* New sidebar and navigation (hint hint, try it on your phone)
+* New sidebar and navigation (try it on your phone)
 * Tweaked typography a bit and used the excellent Adelle for page headlines again.